AndrewMcg2309/science-fiction-ui/README.md

  - Press any of these and you will communicate with that person, when you hover over you will see their details

 # How it works
+settings(); -- Loading images, audio and Pvectors loadTAble(); -- Loads table from csv file and prints them in console

+draw(); -- Has the lines for navagation, ellipse when pressed, IF statements for which person to communicate to

+hoverPlanets(); -- What happens when hovering over each planet extraArc(); -- Arc rotating around the main planet and the loading icon in the top left soldiers(); -- The details that come up when hovering over the soldiers as well as the display of their frames buttons(); -- The buttons on the top of the UI topRight(); -- The polygon and attribute table on the top right drawGrid(); -- The grid that surrounds the UI drawSphere(); -- Draws the rotating spheres and the rings around the ringed sphere drawLeftMid(); -- This draws the lcation on the left along with the enemies in the radar heartMonitor(); -- The 3 heart monitors on the right drawDetails(); -- Rank, name, ID etc...

+mousePressed(); -- Clicking certain areas changes a gobal variable for If statments, thus makaing a change on screen

 # What I am most proud of in the assignment